avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 Job Cleanup
 -----------

+.. warning:: The Job Cleanup feature is legacy feature and it's works
+             only with the legacy runner.
+For using legacy runner you have to use `--test-runner=runner`

 It's possible to register a callback function that will be called when all the tests have finished running.
 This effectively allows for a